step-security/github-actions-goat/README.md

 ## Puzzle Time

-Lets kick things off with a challenge designed to get your analytical gears turning.
+Lets kick things off with a challenge designed to get your analytical gears turning:

-- Take a close look at the [publish.yml](.github/workflows/publish.yml) GitHub Actions workflow.
+- Take a look at the [publish.yml](.github/workflows/publish.yml) GitHub Actions workflow.
 - This workflow uses the [Harden-Runner GitHub Action](https://github.com/step-security/harden-runner), which provides Security Observability and Runtime Enforcement for GitHub Actions workflows.
 - Now, we present you with the puzzle.
 Check out these [network events monitored during a workflow run](https://app.stepsecurity.io/github/step-security/github-actions-goat/actions/runs/6285441645) of this workflow.
 Notice anything odd?